geko1981/FakeItEasy/Argument-Constraints.md

 Then FakeItEasy will look _only_ for calls made with the arguments `"hello"` and `17` - no other calls will match the rule.

 When checking for argument equality, FakeItEasy uses `object.Equals`.
 If the type to be checked does not provide an adequate `Equals` method, you may have to use the `That.Matches` method described in [Custom Matching](Argument Constraints#custom-matching).
+Be particularly careful of types whose `Equals` methods perform reference equality rather than value equality.
+In that case, the objects have to be _the same object_ in order to match, and this sometimes produces unexpected results.
+When in doubt, verify the type's `Equals` behaviour manually.

 ## Ignoring arguments
 Suppose the value of the integer in the `Bar` call wasn't important, but the string was.
 Then the following constraint could be used: